-Mediation and other forms of alternative dispute resolution have gained popularity in Finland on a theoretical level but are not yet widely used in commercial disputes.
+Mediation and other forms of alternative dispute resolution have gained popularity in Finland in recent years but are not yet widely used in commercial disputes.

 The year in review

-Apart from the above stated, during the past year there have been no significant legislative amendments or new legislation enacted in the field of dispute resolution.
-Neither has the Finnish Supreme Court rendered other significant decisions of wider cross-border interest.
+Apart from the above stated, during the past year there have been no significant legislative amendments, new legislation enacted in the field of dispute resolution or other significant Supreme Court decisions of wider cross-border interest.

 i Overview of court procedure